 The blog features the uses blockchain has in the automotive industry and how it improves drivers’ daily lives.
 Let’s dive deep into how blockchain works and explore its potential applications that can enhance the mobility of the future.

 When people hear the term blockchain, they link it with cryptocurrency.
 Cryptocurrency development is one of the best-known examples of blockchain applications.
-However, blockchain provides solutions across a range of industries.
+However, blockchain solutions are being adopted across a range of industries.
 Blockchain applications in the automotive sector can make life easier for motorists, for instance, when they buy a second-hand car.

 “Blockchain technology itself is not the end-all solution,” explains Dr. Andre Luckow, Head of Distributed Ledger and Emerging Technologies at the BMW Group.
 “What it does is give us the technical foundation we need to create helpful and effective solutions.”

 Dr. Luckow leads the IT team in the BMW Group.
 He works with specialist departments to build blockchain solutions and use cases that can shape mobility’s future.
 Let’s explore those use cases.

 Blockchain is one of the innovative forms of digital databases.
 It can store transactions in unalterable and shared blocks, such as transfers, deliveries, and purchases.
 Blockchain’s attributes essentially derive from the following principles.

 When someone goes to buy a second-hand car, they come up with a long list of questions.
 They ask questions like-